North Carolina Debt Relief Programs in 2025

 As a final option for debt relief, consumers use bankruptcy to clear debts and reset their finances.
 Experts recommended working with a bankruptcy attorney to complete the process.

-Tar Heel State residents who’ve exhausted all other options to overcome debt can petition the court for assistance.
-Consumers typically file either Chapter 7 or Chapter 13 bankruptcy to relieve debts by selling off assets or following a court-mandated repayment plan lasting up to five years.
+Tar Heel State residents can petition the court for assistance.
+They typically file either Chapter 7 or Chapter 13 bankruptcy to relieve debts by selling off assets or following a court-mandated repayment plan lasting up to five years.

 What You Need To Know About Debt in North Carolina